Fraternity Row (film): Development

 The film was originally Charles Gary Allison's thesis as a film student at the University of Southern California.
 It is said to have been inspired by the 1959 hazing of Kappa Sigma pledge Richard Swanson, who died after attempting to swallow a large piece of raw liver without chewing.

+Production began in the summer of 1975, with additional filming in December 1975 and January 1976.
+It was filmed at the University of Southern California in Los Angeles.
+Students were used as both cast and crew.

 Reception

 Fraternity Row met with generally positive reviews, but the film saw very light business at the box office.

 The film has not been released on DVD, although it was briefly available on VHS cassette in the early 1980s.